 This course presents the fundamental operations, linear equations, graphing, problem solving, exponents, quadratic equations, and inequalities.
-Prerequisite: one year of high school algebra or MATH 0233 with a grade of 'C' or better.
+Prerequisite: one year of high school algebra.

 MATH 1343 ALGEBRA FOR ELEMENTARY TEACHERS

 This course is an introductory algebra course appropriate to the needs of the elementary teacher.
 The course presents basic algebraic principles as well as contemporary terminology, techniques and methods of solving algebraic equations, systems of equations, and inequalities.
 Basic operations of graphing calculators and other technology will be presented.
 Prerequisite: Three successful semesters of high school algebra, MATH 1503 or adequate placement test scores.
 Credit will not apply towards a mathematics or a secondary mathematics education degree.